oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

 8. Click ***Save*** to persist changes

-## Take 12: Define the Data Mapping
+## Task 12: Define the Data Mapping
 A Map action named **Map WriteRecordToStage** is automatically created.
 We'll define this data mapping.
 1. Select the **Map WriteRecordToStage** action, click on **...** and click on **Edit** The Data Mapping page appears.